skupr-anaconda/Conda-cheat-sheet/README.md

 `conda update anaconda`	Update the anaconda meta package

-`conda update --all` Update all packages in the environments
+`conda update --all` Update all packages in the environment

+`conda update --all -y` Update all packages in the environment

 ## Managing Environments